WillGreen98/University-INTPROG-Java/README.md

 	* While Loops

 ## Week 19

-* Recall the concepts of generalisation and inheritance
+* Recall the concepts of generalization and inheritance
 * Implement inheritance using the Java programming language
 * Distinguish HAS-A and IS-A relationships between classes
 * Implement Polymorphism in the Java programming language

 ## Week 20

 * Implement method overriding using the Java programming language
 * Use appropriate JavaDoc comments within applications developed
 * Implement method and constructor overloading in Java programs